Jeiwan/uniswapv3-book/content/docs/introduction/what-we-will-build.md

 implementation of [SwapRouter](https://github.com/Uniswap/v3-periphery/blob/main/contracts/SwapRouter.sol).
 Again, as you can see, I don't distinguish "exact input" and "exact output" swaps and implement only the former ones.
 1. `UniswapV3Quoter` is a cool contract that allows calculating swap prices on-chain.
 This is a minimal copy of both [Quoter](https://github.com/Uniswap/v3-periphery/blob/main/contracts/lens/Quoter.sol) and [QuoterV2](https://github.com/Uniswap/v3-periphery/blob/main/contracts/lens/QuoterV2.sol).
-Again. only "exact input" swaps are supported.
+Again, only "exact input" swaps are supported.
 1. `UniswapV3NFTManager` allows turning liquidity positions into NFTs.
 This is a simplified implementation of [NonfungiblePositionManager](https://github.com/Uniswap/v3-periphery/blob/main/contracts/NonfungiblePositionManager.sol).